imransilvake/Takeaway-Challenge/README.md

 ## Commands
-You can serve the build folder by running these two commands:
+In order to serve the build folder, run the command:
 ```
 yarn global add serve
-yarn serve
 ```

 #### Environments: Serve & Build